Suffolk County Chess Association

 A member of the Committee wishing to submit an item for inclusion on a meeting agenda must inform the Secretary not less than 28 days before the meeting.
-The Secretary shall give members 21 days’ notice of the date of each meeting, together with an Agenda and the Minutes of the previous Committee Meeting.
+The Secretary shall give members an agenda, along with minutes of the previous Committee Meeting, plus any other necessary documentation, at least 21 days before the date of each meeting.

 4.9 Control of events